Nurses Can Retire Wealthier Than Doctors

 And it’s hard to know how long we can physically, mentally, and emotionally sustain the lifestyle.

 Wherever you are in your nursing career, planning for retirement may seem like a far off, confusing, or daunting task.
-But it’s not, and doesn’t have to be that way.
-This blog series is meant to help you understand that:
+But it doesn’t have to be that way!
+This four-part blog series is meant to help you understand that.

 - Finance and investing are a lot less complicated than bankers and advisors make them seem.